zstoebs/Daily-Coding-Problem/README.md

 the order in which you need to cover the points.
 Give the minimum number of steps in which you can achieve it.

+- 8/20/19: Given an even number (greater than 2),
+return two prime numbers whose sum will be equal to the given number.